vishnuupanickar/heimdall/README.md

 # Heimdall Network Watcher

-A Python app that continuously polls your home WiFi or network for uptime, logs any downtime, and serves a live status dashboard.
+A Python app that continuously polls your home WiFi and network uptime, logs any downtime, and serves a live status dashboard in your browser.
+The dashboard can be accessed by any device on the same network.

 ![Alt text](/static/screenshot.png?raw=true "Heimdall App")